OVECJOE/chiblogger/README.md

 - Exploring different options for a solution saves a lot of time.

 ## [Video Demo](https://www.awesomescreenshot.com/video/10761891?key=db4060de9e578679f169e5b2dcafd168)
-Note that this video is not up to date.
+Note that this video may not up to date.
 Some significant changes has been made after this video was made.